Difference Between Method Overloading and Method Overriding in Java

 }

-In Step 2 & 3 Object Reference is Paranet class Vehicle which Refers to child class Car & Truck.
+In Steps 2 & 3 Object Reference is the Paranet class Vehicle which Refers to the child class Car & Truck.
 During runtime, it looks for the Child class method move and executes.
 This feature is known as POLYMORPHISM.

 What is the difference between overriding methods and overloading methods?